-Transformation in Breuninger's shop search: Increased efficiency and cost reduction through open source
+Transformation in Breuninger’s shop search: Increasing efficiency and reducing costs with open source

 How replacing an old system and developing a new search technology can optimize search maintenance and performance